Henry T. Oxnard: Career

+In July of 1904 Oxnard was described by The San Francisco Sunday Call as "one of the manipulators and dictators of beet sugar businesses and policies" in America, small, pugnacious, energetic, and practical."

 Thoroughbred horse racing

 Henry Oxnard raced Thoroughbred horses under the nom de course Albemarle Stable.
 In 1902 he hired future Hall of Fame inductee R. Wyndham Walden to train his stable of horses.

-In 1903, Henry Oxnard purchased the 517 acre Blue Ridge Farm in Upperville, Virginia where he established a Thoroughbred breeding operation.
+In 1903, Henry Oxnard purchased the 517 acre Blue Ridge Farm in Upperville, Virginia, where he established a Thoroughbred breeding operation.
 In 2006, the farm was designated for its historical significance by the Virginia Landmarks Register and the National Register of Historic Places.

-Many involved in the horse racing industry were greatly harmed by the 1908 Hart–Agnew Law which led to the closing of all racing in New York state in 1911 and 1912.
-A February 21, 1913 ruling by the New York Supreme Court, Appellate Division saw horse racing return in 1913.
-Prior to the restart, in April Henry Oxnard and other wealthy industry leaders created the "Owners Fund" to cover losses for 1913 and 1914 incurred by those less fortunate who might need financial assistance while attempting to get back on their feet again.
+Many involved in the horse racing industry were greatly harmed by the 1908 Hart–Agnew Law, which led to the closing of all racing in New York state in 1911 and 1912.
+A February 21, 1913, ruling by the New York Supreme Court, Appellate Division saw horse racing return in 1913.
+Prior to the restart, that April Henry Oxnard and other wealthy industry leaders created the "Owners Fund" to cover losses for 1913 and 1914 incurred by those less fortunate who might need financial assistance while attempting to get back on their feet again.